TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionnstallationfailure.md

 2. If you have antivirus product in place, ensure they have the right exclusion rules to allow the installation.

 3. If the SQL server is running on Azure VM then:
- * Ensure it meets the support requirements and pre-requisites listed in this [article]( https://docs.microsoft.com/azure/backup/sql-support-matrix).
+ * Ensure it meets the support requirements and prerequisites listed in this [article]( https://docs.microsoft.com/azure/backup/sql-support-matrix).
  * Check if the user account has SQL Server sysadmin permissions.
 Follow the steps listed in this [article]( https://docs.microsoft.com/azure/backup/backup-azure-sql-database#set-vm-permissions) to provide Sysadmin rights on the VM.